abanuelo/intro-to-kube/scavenger/README.md

 2. How many nodes do we have?
 3. How many failing pods are there?
 4. How many deployments do we have?
-5. For the deployments you discovered, how many ReplicaSets are there?
+5. For the deployments you discovered, how many ReplicaSets are there in total?

 ## Mark II - not so new beginnings

 6. Locate a postgres pod within our cluster.
 Why is it failing?
-Please copy and paste the specific `kubectl` log you find.
+Please provide the variable name(s) that is missing.
 7. Locate a failed nginx pod within our cluster.
 Why is it failing?
 Please copy and paste the specific `kubectl` log you find.
+Please escape `"` with `\"`.

 ## Mark III - fixing our bugs

-8. For the postgres pod, can you fix the `./k8s/postgres-pod.yml` file to spin up the image correctly.
-Add the lines of code you added/corrected.
+8. For the postgres pod, can you fix the `./k8s/postgres-pod.yml` file to spin up the image correctly?
+Please add the environment variable needed with value "supersecret".
+Added your lines of code.
 9. For the failed nginx pod, can you fix the `./k8s/nignx-pod.yml` file to spin up the image correctly.
-Add the lines of code you added/corrected.
+Add the lines of code you added/corrected and please escape `"` with `\"`.